aedera/deepwalk/README.md

 ## Installation

-To install DeepWalk shared here, your computer simply needs to have installed Python 3.6 and Pip.
+To install the DeepWalk shared here, your computer simply needs to have installed Python 3.6 and Pip.
+If so, use this command

-Use this command to install DeepWalk

 ```bash
 pip install -U "deepwalk @ git+https://github.com/aedera/deepwalk.git"